MicrosoftDocs/mslearn-m365-microsoftgraph-dotnetcorerazor/README.md

 1. Run `dotnet run`

 1. Once the app is running, navigate to https://localhost:5001 and login using one of your Microsoft 365 tenant users.
 1. Once you're logged in you should see your user name displayed.
-Click on the menu items at the top to view the user's email, calendar (you may need to add calendar items for the user), and files.
+Click on the menu items at the top to view the user's email, calendar, and files (you may need to add mail messages, calendar events, and files for the user if you don't see any).

 NOTE: If you get an SSL certificate error, you can generate a dev certificate for your machine using the following command: